GRV96/mabede/README.md

 # Mabede

 Mabede is a database accessible through a Node.js API.
-Always use the datetime format `YYYY-MM-DDThh:mm:ss` in the request bodies.
+Always use the datetime format `YYYY-MM-DDThh:mm:ss` in the requests.

 Start the application in **production**:
 ```